FadyWefky/factory-management/readme.md

 - **Cross-Platform**: The setup works on both Windows and Linux with minimal differences.
 - **Security**: Replace `your_password` with a secure password and consider using environment variables for sensitive data in production.

-You now have a fully functional factory management app running locally with all the requested features!
-If you encounter issues or need further customization, let me know.